kidanger/Drystal/doc/api.rst

    .. warning:: Only the Ogg_ format is available.

 .. lua:function:: load_music(callback: function[, samplesrate=44100: int]) -> Music | (nil, error)

+   Loads a music according to a callback function generating the music.

 .. lua:function:: set_music_volume(volume: float [0-1])

+   Sets the global music volume.

 .. lua:class:: Sound

+   Sounds are for short audio files like special effects (e.g. a jump, a shot fired or an explosion).

+   They are loaded directly into memory.
+So if you want to play longer audio files it is recommended to use :lua:class:`Music` objects which stream the music instead of playing it directly.

    .. lua:method:: play([volume=1[, x=0[, y=0[, pitch=1]]])